E-Logs for Owner Operators

 - Find compliant ELDs.
 In an attempt to help simplify this process the FMCSA has published a list of devices that are approved.
 However, the devices on the list are self-certified, not verified nor endorsed by the organization.
 This means you will need to do a little research into any device you are considering to find out if it is compliant.
 The best way to do this is to have the compliance requirements and talk to the ELD vendor to see if it meets each point.

 - Check reviews.
 You should also check online reviews of the device to see what other users and consumers have to say about it.
-You can find these through a Google search or on the Google Play Store or iTunes Store.
+You can find these through a Google search or on the Google Play Store or Apple Store.

 - Available support.
 Two things to consider when searching for ELD is how easy it is to use and what kind of support the company offers.
 Any device that is not intuitive or you need significant training to understand and operate is not the best choice.
 As well, a vendor should offer quality customer support.
 Search for one that allows you to call and reach a person, not a machine.